Eller’s goal completes Capitals’ stunning OT win over Sharks

 ST. PAUL, Minn.
 (AP) — Dillon Dube scored in the seventh round of the shootout to give Calgary a win over Minnesota.
 David Rittich stopped six of seven Wild shooters, and Derek Ryan also scored in the shootout for the Flames, who are 4-0 in tiebreakers this season.

 Milan Lucic, Travis Hamonic, Michael Stone and Mark Giordano scored for Calgary.
-Ryan Donato had a goal in the shootout, and Rittich finished with 30 saves.
+Rittich finished with 30 saves.

 Marcus Foligno scored twice, and Kevin Fiala and Jordan Greenway also had goals for Minnesota, which finished 1-2-1 on a four-game homestand.